What You Didn't

 Because both the FDA and the USDA currently don't regulate long-term shelf life claims, several companies in our industry are making claims they just can't keep up to.
 The fact is that if your water is bacteria free and the packaging on the outside can endure the stresses of time, your water can't go bad.

 Because we are bacteria free and our bottles don't allow for bacteria to re-enter the water while in storage, we offer a 20-year guarantee that your Puravai water will remain pure and secure.
-We're also most likely the ONLY emergency water in the industry to actually pass an accelerated 20-year study where our bottled water was subjected to high levels of stress and came out strong.
+We're also most likely the ONLY emergency water in the industry to actually pass an accelerated 20-year study where our bottled water was subjected to high levels of stress for lengthy periods time and still came out strong.
 Each bottle is date and time stamped to help you keep track of when you bought it.

 Does Puravai come with a warranty?